-Tiger Woods to Play in Tavistock Cup, Palmer Invitational and the Masters
+Tiger to play in Tavistock and Palmer Invitational

 When last we saw Tiger Woods, he was driving away from the WGC-Cadillac in his black Mercedes after withdrawing on Doral’s 12th hole during Sunday’s final round.

 He had a tightening of his left Achilles tendon that made it impossible to walk and play.
 With his history of leg, knee, and Achilles problems, he decided to withdraw and seek medical attention.